ChrisHayduk/Obsidian-Notes/Learning Notes/AI in Drug Discovery/AlphaFold/MSA.md

 ![[Pasted image 20240228131252.png]]

-## MSA Row-wise Gated Self-Attention
+## MSA Column-wise Gated Self-Attention

 Column-wise attention lets the elements that belong to the same target residue exchange information *across* sequences in the MSA.
 The updated MSA representation matrix thus ensures that each residue has a *cross-sequence representation* - that is, for the embedding for residue $i$ in sequence $k$ also takes into account information from residue $i$ in sequences $1, \ldots, k-1, k+1, \ldots, s$.